Fiber art and textiles must be one of the

 of fiber and textiles in every aspect of our lives, they are

 taken for granted in our modern world.
-Nowadays we dependent
+Nowadays we are

-upon them for almost every moment of our lives; and yet we have
+dependent upon them for almost every moment of our lives; and

 little understanding regarding

 to continue to help illustrate